EliAndrewC/l7r/setting/l7r.md

 Enma was thought to be the Moto word for Emma-O, i.e. until the start of the campaign the PCs thought that they referred to the same being.
 The Moto describe Enma as "the guardian of the gates of Jigoku".

-As a reminder, the Bon Festival occurs on the full moon of the 7th month (Obon), when families invite back the spirits of their ancestors to return to them for one day and one night.
-This is a time of reunification for ancestors whose souls were in Yomi; for souls damned in Jigoku, it is a brief reprieve.
-The gates of the underworld are opened by the power of monks, who chant the sutras of the Shinseist canon for the entire week leading up to Obon.
+As a reminder, during the [Obon Festival](#15th-day-obon-bon-festival), the gates of the underworld are opened by the power of monks, who chant the sutras of the Shinseist canon for the entire week leading up to Obon.

 The Moto claim that these monks are not opening the gates directly, but that their sutras entreat Enma to open the gates herself.
 This assertion has never been tested by the Imperial Ministry of Rites to determine whether it is heretical, so PCs should be careful before asserting its truth themselves.
 There's no need to worry about simply informing others that this is a thing the Moto believe, though this may prompt others to demand that the PCs denounce this teaching and assert its falseness.